Top 5 health benefits of peas

-Peas are rich in nutrients like iron, phosphorus, minerals and B vitamins.
-Discover what makes peas so good for us and whether frozen peas are as healthy as fresh.
+Registered nutritionist Nicola Shubrook outlines what makes peas so good for us and whether frozen are as good as fresh.

 What are peas?

 Peas are not actually a vegetable but a small, edible legume and as such they belong to the same family as lentils, chickpeas, beans and peanuts.
 Peas grow in pods on a vine and once the pod is plump, they are ripe for picking.
 In the UK, peas are in season from May to October, but the majority of peas we consume are frozen, making them an all year staple.

 - 5.4g protein